-- The entire house is cooled with a 35. variety of old, inefficient window air conditioners.
+- The entire house is cooled with a 34. variety of old, inefficient window air conditioners.
 Customers with window air conditioners usually have significantly lower bills than those with central cooling systems.
-This is because only one or two rooms are cooled some of the time. rather than the whole house all of the time.
+This is because only one or two rooms are cooled some of the time. rather than cooling the whole house all of the time.
 However, if four or five old window units are operating all summer to cool the whole house, then costs get high.
-Older window units often have energy efficiency ratings around 5 EER; newer central systems are at least twice as energy efficient. - 36.
-A large ceiling fan with incompletely closed louvers is located in the hallway.
-This provides a major path for air leakage to or from the attic.
+Older window units often have energy efficiency ratings around 5 EER; newer central systems are nearly three times as energy efficient. - 35.
+A large whole-house fan with incompletely closed louvers is installed in the hallway ceiling.
+It exhausts into the attic.
+The leaky louvers provide a major path for air leakage to or from the attic.
 If you have one of these big fans and don't use it, then seal it to reduce air leakage and cover it from above with blankets of insulation.
-Just make sure it can't be turned on! - 37.
+Just make sure it can't be turned on! - 36.
 The air conditioner's thermostat is near a source of heat.
-An uninsulated attic hatch for instance, can radiate heat onto the hallway thermostat below.
-Remember, small thermostat adjustments make a big difference to your cost.
-If your system cools to 73° F instead of 78° F, your cooling cost can increase by 60 percent. - The hallway wall behind the thermostat is hot.
-The air-conditioner's distribution fan pulls air down from the attic through that wall cavity, whenever the air conditioner runs.
+An uninsulated attic hatch, for instance, can radiate heat onto the hallway thermostat below.
+Remember, small thermostat adjustments make a big difference to your summer cooling costs.
+If your system cools to 73° F instead of 78° F, your cooling cost can increase by 60 percent. - 37.
+The hallway wall behind the thermostat is hot.
+In some older homes, the hallway wall air conditioner's distribution fan pulls air down from the attic through that wall cavity whenever the air conditioner runs.
 This tricks the thermostat into calling for more and more cooling.
 Finding the pathway of air leakage and sealing it cures the problem.
-Usually this involves stuffing paper-backed insulation and / or spray expanding caulk at the top of the wall cavities that open into the attic.
+Usually this involves stuffing paper-backed insulation and/or spray expanding caulk at the top of the hallway wall cavities that open into the attic.

-- 39. The eating area is heated by morning or afternoon sun streaming through a sliding glass door.
+- 38. The eating area is heated by morning or afternoon sun streaming through a sliding glass door.
 This common situation causes the customer to cool the entire house to a lower temperature in order to achieve acceptable comfort levels at that spot.
-This can be costly. - 40.
+This can be costly. - 39.
 A tree shading the house was removed from the yard.
-This can increase air conditioning costs up to 30 percent a year. - 41.
+This can increase air conditioning costs up to 30 percent a year. - 40.
 Air conditioning ductwork in a hot attic is poorly insulated.
 Attic heat transfers to the cool air moving through the ducts.
-The AC system runs longer to cool the house and costs rise. - 42.
+The AC system runs longer to cool the house, and costs rise. - 41.
 The air conditioner's return air plenum box, constructed of sheetrock, is uninsulated, leaky and located in a hot garage.
-This is fairly common and increases costs. - 43.
+This is fairly common and increases costs. - 42.
 All the components of the air conditioning distribution system, including the air handler, supply ducts and a long return duct, are located in a hot attic.
 Many older homes have air conditioning systems configured this way.
-The equipment and its air ducts gain heat from the attic, causing the system to run longer to cool the house. - 44.
-The air conditioner's thermostat mounted on the hallway wall is not level.
+The equipment and its air ducts gain heat from the attic, causing the system to run longer to cool the house. - 43.
+The air conditioner's wall-mounted thermostat is not level.
 If you look behind the cover plate of an old-style thermostat, there are typically one or two mercury-containing glass bulbs that tip left or right as the temperature adjustment lever is moved.
-When you adjust the lever down for cooling, the bulb tilts and a small blob of mercury rolls over to make an electrical connection.
+When you adjust the lever down for cooling, the bulb tilts, and a small blob of mercury rolls over to make an electrical connection.
 If the thermostat is not level, the mercury rollover and thermostat's calibration are affected.